jdelaune/AWS-EC2-Snapshot-Management/README.txt

 q  Quiet mode.
 No output.

-n  No Operation mode.
+o  No Operation mode.
 It won't actually delete any snapshots.
 Useful along with verbose mode to see what it will delete the first time you run it.